sfreisthler/Sadie-Freisthler-portfolio/Java/CrazyEights/readme.md

 ## Crazy Eights

 ### Description
-This folder contains classes necessary to play a command line version of the game crazy eights between a human player and a computer.
+This folder contains classes necessary to play a command line version of the game Crazy Eights between a human player and a computer.
-In crazy eights players take turn playing cards that match either the suit or number of the current faceup card.
+In Crazy Eights players take turn playing a card that match either the suit or number of the current faceup card.
 If the player plays an eight, they can change the suit.
 Whoever runs out of cards first wins!

 ### Classes